- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 This trip begins in Yosemite National Park, California.
-We meet our guides and traveling companions at 4:30pm at the Tuolumne Meadows Backpackers’ Camp.
-It's just uphill from the Dana Campfire Circle in the middle of the Tuolumne Meadows Campground.
+Today you will meet your guides and traveling companions at the Backpackers' Campground, located at the far end of The North Pines Campground in Yosemite Valley.
 Our guides conduct a full trip orientation and gear check before distributing approximately 7-10 pounds of group gear and food for each of us to add to our packs.
 Tonight, we have an opportunity to relax and enjoy a welcome dinner together around the campfire.
 All meals included from dinner on Day 1 through lunch on Day 5.

-After breakfast, drive in your own vehicle to the White Wolf trailhead, about 45 minutes away.
-Our day starts off on easy dirt trail that winds its way through thick stands of Lodgepole Pines, past small meadows, and eventually over an ancient lateral moraine, as we drop into the Grand Canyon of the Tuolumne.
+After breakfast, drive in your own vehicle to the White Wolf trailhead, about 60 minutes away.
+Our day starts off winding our way through thick stands of Lodgepole Pines, past small meadows, and eventually over an ancient lateral moraine, as we drop into the Grand Canyon of the Tuolumne.
 We enjoy sweeping vistas of the canyon and Hetch Hetchy Reservoir as we make our way to the Tuolumne River.
 This will be our lowest elevation of the trip; from here we continue along the river all the way back to Tuolumne Meadows.
-After a few miles of hiking through old growth Ponderosa forest, blanketed with lush green ferns, we find ourselves at Pate Valley.
+After a few miles of hiking through old growth ponderosa forest, blanketed with lush green ferns, we find ourselves at Pate Valley.
 Here we make camp under the tall trees and find a place to cool off in the clear blue waters of the Tuolumne.

 Wake up to the sounds of the Tuolumne River and enjoy a hot breakfast prepared by our guides.
 Today’s trail brings us past giant trees, massive boulder fields and countless cascades.
 We enjoy lunch at the base of a waterfall, a side creek that feeds into the Tuolumne itself.
 After lunch, we begin our big climb to bypass the Muir Gorge, a tight granite gorge in the middle of the Grand Canyon.
 At our high point, we gaze up at the peaks of the Ten Lakes Basin and get a glimpse up canyon.
 We drop back to the river level and continue along until we reach our campsite for the evening.
 Our camp offers nearby swimming holes and a great vantage point for sunset.
 After another spectacular backcountry dinner, we enjoy another tranquil evening under a blanket of Sierra stars before turning in for the night.